 John Street recognises that Ida is an important part of New Zealand boat building history and John, Jerry and Catherine duly agreed a deal to acquire her, which includes Jerry and Catherine generously donating 20 kauri deck beams (220 x 13 X 5cm) and a spinnaker pole.
 Jerry had previously sourced the kauri from a timber yard in Sydney some time ago with the intention of using them in the restoration of the deck

-John shipped Ida to New Zealand in December 2018 where her restoration commenced in January 2019 in Horizon Boats shed in Stillwater under the skilful hands of Wayne Olsen.
+John shipped Ida to New Zealand in December 2018 where her restoration commenced in January 2019 in Horizon Boats shed in Stillwater under the skilful hands of Wayne Olsen and Mike Smith.
 Wayne learned his craft under Chris Robertson (and was Chris's last apprentice accordning to Chris's son Martin) and has spent a life time building wooden boats up to 100ft and completed restoration work and maintenance on other CYCT boats including Thelma, Waitangi, Frances and Gloriana.

 At the beginning